Bura22/alx_python/README.md

-A readme for the python projects
+This repository is all about the python projects